bilbopingouin/docs-git/docs/Git.md

        git merge -s ours --no-commit subm_origin/branch

-  to make sure, one can run `git submodule` this shows the commit/branches of the submodule, one should use the `subm_origin/<last_name_after_slash_from_git_submodule_command>`
+  to make sure of the name of the branch, one can run `git submodule` this shows the commit/branches of the submodule, one should use the `subm_origin/<last_name_after_slash_from_git_submodule_command>`.

+  It is possible that git complains about unrelated histories, which is actually true.
+But then the option: `--allow-unrelated-histories` should allow to merge those.

 3. Suppress references to the submodule, without deleting the code

        git rm --cached path/to/subm
        git rm .gitmodules

   alternatively

       vim .gitsubmodules
       git add .gitsubmodules

   finally

       rm -rf path/to/subm/.git

 4. Add the code as new

       git add path/to/subm
       git commit -m "submodule reintegrated"

 5. Clean